 Combining Your Options – PHP and IOP

 Instead of looking at the situation as inpatient vs. outpatient addiction treatment, it can be helpful to approach these treatment options as two steps in the journey to recovery.
-At Westwind Recovery®, we offer help for the transition to outpatient care from an inpatient program.
-Our partial hospitalization program (PHP) is designed for people who need structure during the day but also have a supportive home environment.
+Generally, treatment facilities will offer help for the transition to outpatient care from an inpatient program.
+A partial hospitalization program (PHP) is designed for people who need structure during the day but also have a supportive home environment.
 Some details about this program include: